sharetribe/flex-docs/src/docs/concepts-payments/solving-payout-problems/index.md

 1. Pending.
 This means that the customer has been charged, but your marketplace has not yet attempted to initiate a payout to the provider.
 2. Due.
-This means that a date for the payout has been assigned by Flex.
+This means that a date for the payout has been assigned by Sharetribe.
 You can see this date in the column PayoutDue.
-Flex will attempt a payout on this date.
+Sharetribe will attempt a payout on this date.
 3. Paid.
-Flex has attempted to pay the money to the bank account of the provider.
+Sharetribe has attempted to pay the money to the bank account of the provider.
 According to Stripe, it will then take between 1 and 7 days for the money to reach their bank account.
 However, it's still possible for the payout to fail, if there's something wrong with the account of the provider.
 4. Cancelled.
 This means that the payout won't be attempted, because the